rust-lang/book/2018-edition/src/appendix-05-editions.md

-# Appendix H - Editions
+# Appendix E - Editions

 Way back in Chapter 1, we saw that `cargo new` adds a bit of metadata to your `Cargo.toml` about an `edition`.
 We can finally talk about what that means!

-In Appendix F, we talked about Rust's six-week release cycle.
+The Rust language and compiler have a six-week release cycle.
 This means that users get a constant stream of new features.
 This is much faster than updates for other languages, but this also means that each update is smaller.
 After a while, all of those tiny changes add up.
 But, from release to release, it can